Arkryne/PlayerAuction/README.md

 Delete the player table in the terminal before re-execution for this reason.

 Perform the Auction first.
 After exiting it, the roster of each team can be viewed in 'View Teams'.

+None of the pictures belong to us, being students of course.
+Fair use.